hlynch/Bayesian2020/docs/Week-2-lecture.md

 P(\mu) \propto exp\left(\frac{-(\mu-\mu_{0})^{2}}{2\tau^2}\right)
 $$

-Make sure this distribution makes sense. **In this case the distribution is on $\mu$** and its parameters are $\mu_{0}$ and $\tau$.
+Make sure this distribution makes sense. **In this case, the distribution is on $\mu$** and its parameters are $\mu_{0}$ and $\tau$.
 (We are not used to thinking about parameters as having distributions.
-In frequentist statistics, $mu$ is considered a fixed quantity, but here and throughout the semester, we will assume that all quantities, including parameters, are random variables described by a probability density function.)
+In frequentist statistics, $\mu$ is considered a fixed quantity, but here and throughout the semester, we will assume that all quantities, including parameters, are random variables described by a probability density function.)

 The posterior distribution is now given by the product: